India experts find traces of lead, nickel in patients’ blood

 NEW DELHI (AP) — Indian health officials have found traces of nickel and lead in a few blood samples taken from hundreds of patients who have been hospitalized by a mysterious illness in a southern state, officials said.

-The Andhra Pradesh state government said in a statement Tuesday night that investigations by experts from the All India Institute of Medical Sciences has not be able to ascertain the possible source of excessive nickel and lead particulate matter in the patients’ blood.
+The Andhra Pradesh state government said in a statement Tuesday night that investigations by experts from the All India Institute of Medical Sciences have not been able to ascertain the source of excessive nickel and lead particulate matter in the patients’ blood.

 Reports from other tests by experts at the Indian Institute of Chemical Technology, including toxicology reports and blood cultures, are being awaited, the statement said.

-Health officials and experts are still baffled by how the heavy metals got into the patients’ blood, and whether it is indeed the cause of the mysterious illness that has left over 585 people hospitalized and one person dead in Andhra Pradesh.
+Health officials and experts are still baffled by how the heavy metals got into the patients’ blood, and whether they are the cause of the mysterious illness that has left over 585 people hospitalized and one person dead in Andhra Pradesh.
 The illness was first detected Saturday evening in Eluru, an ancient city famous for its handwoven products.

-People with the disease started convulsing without any warning, said Geeta Prasadini, a state health official.
+People with the illness started convulsing without any warning, said Geeta Prasadini, a state health official.

 Andhra Pradesh Chief Minister Y.S.
 Jaganmohan Reddy held a virtual meeting Wednesday with officials who included experts from India’s top scientific institutes.
-Reddy said 502 people with the illness were discharged after showing improvement.
+Reddy said 502 of the people with the illness have been discharged after showing improvement.

 The patients showed symptoms ranging from nausea and anxiety to loss of consciousness.